NextDev65/ScriptBox/appscmd/.README/choco-up.md

 2. Run the script by executing the following command: `choco-up.bat`

-This will execute the script, which performs the following steps:

 - Lists all outdated Chocolatey packages using `choco outdated`.

 - Asks if you want to upgrade all outdated packages.